fabricjs/fabricjs.com/posts/demos/_posts/2020-2-15-custom-control-render.md

 title: Custom controls, render and actions
 codepen: true
 ---
-This demo show how to start using the custom controls api.
+This demo shows how to start using the custom controls api.
-This first example show how to write a custom render method for your control and how to define a custom action to run on the control mouseup.
+The first example shows how to write a custom render method for your control and how to define a custom action to run on the control mouseup.
 The new api offers the ability to run custom actions on:
 - mousedown
 - mouseup
 - mousemove

-And to run custom code for
+And to run custom code for:
 - positioning
 - rendering
 - cursor style